Just floating this out there..

 I've observed that folks that are prone to motion sickness can't last in the dome for very long.
 On the other hand, I've seen kids disappear into the dome for hours on end.
 If you are prone to motion sickness, this probably isn't for you.

 This is not a completely novice ownership experience.
-A potential buyer will need to have some ability to work with their hands and A/V savvy to get it set up properly in your space.
 It measures about 60" deep by 75" wide.